guardian/consent-management-platform/docs/01-development-instructions.md

 This repository uses [changesets](https://github.com/changesets/changesets) for version management

-To release a new version with your changes, run `yarn changeset add` and follow the prompts.
+To release a new version with your changes, run `pnpm changeset add` and follow the prompts.
 This will create a new changeset file in the `.changeset` directory.
 Commit this file with your PR.

 When your PR is merged, changeset will analyse the changes and create a PR to release the new version.